-As mentioned in the introduction, it is proven in \cite{WeekesCoulomb} that: \begin{Theorem} We have an isomorphism between the OGZ algebra attached to the dimension vector $\gls{Bv}$ and the Coulomb branch at $\hbar=1$ for the $(\gls{G},\gls{N})$ with $\gls{Q}$ given by the product of $G$ with the diagonal matrices in $GL_{v_n}$, with the variables $x_{n,1},\dots, x_{n,v_n}$ are given by the equivariant parameters for $Q/G\cong (\C^{\times})^{v_n}$ {\rm (\cite[Cor.
-3.16]{WeekesCoulomb}).}
+As mentioned in the introduction, it is proven in \cite{weekesGeneratorsCoulomb2019} that: \begin{Theorem}[\mbox{\cite[Cor.
+3.16 \& Th.
+A]{weekesGeneratorsCoulomb2019}}] We have an isomorphism between the OGZ algebra attached to the dimension vector $\Bv$ and the Coulomb branch at $\hbar=1$ for the $(G,N)$ where $Q$ is given by the product of $G$ with the diagonal matrices in $GL_{v_n}$ and the variables $x_{n,1},\dots, x_{n,v_n}$ are given by the equivariant parameters for $Q/G\cong (\C^{\times})^{v_n}$.

-If we assume that then $U$ is isomorphic the quotient of a finite $W$-algebra of $U(\mathfrak{gl}_{v_n})$ for a nilpotent of Jordan type $(v_1,v_2-v_1,\dots, v_{n-1})$, modulo a maximal ideal of the center fixed by the scalars $\la_{n,*}$.
-In particular, if $\Bv=(1,2,\dots, n)$, then $U$ is the universal enveloping algebra $U(\mathfrak{gl}_{n})$ itself modulo this maximal ideal {\rm (\cite[Th.
-A]{WeekesCoulomb}). } \end{Theorem} Note that here we use the realization of $W$-algebras as quotients of shifted Yangians proven in \cite[Th.
-10.1]{BKyang} (refer to \cite[Th.
-4.3(a)]{QMV} for a version of this more compatible with Weekes' notation).
+If we assume that then $U$ is isomorphic to the quotient of a finite $W$-algebra of $U(\mathfrak{gl}_{v_n})$ for a nilpotent matrix of Jordan type $(v_1,v_2-v_1,\dots, v_{n-1})$, modulo a maximal ideal of the center fixed by the scalars $\la_{n,*}$.
+In particular, if $\Bv=(1,2,\dots, n)$, then $U$ is the universal enveloping algebra $U(\mathfrak{gl}_{n})$ itself modulo this maximal ideal. \end{Theorem} Note that here we use the realization of $W$-algebras as quotients of shifted Yangians proven in \cite[Th.
+10.1]{brundanShiftedYangians2006} (refer to \cite[Th.
+4.3(a)]{WWY} for a version of this more compatible with Weekes' notation).
 If you would prefer not to mod out by this maximal ideal, we can leave $x_{n,*}$ as variables, and take invariants of $S_{v_n}$ permuting these variables to obtain the full W-algebra.

 \excise{ \begin{proof} Using the substitutions above, the element denoted by $X^+_k$ in \cite[(4.6)]{Hartwig} is the image of $\pm E_i^{(1)}$ under the map of \cite[Thm.
-B.15]{BFNslices}, and similarly $X^-_k$ is the image of the $z^{-1}$ coefficient of $\pm F_i^{(1)}$.
+B.15]{BFNplus}, and similarly $X^-_k$ is the image of the $z^{-1}$-coefficient of $\pm F_i^{(1)}$.
 Thus, the orthogonal Gelfand-Tsetlin algebra is contained in the image of this map.
-On the other hand, the relation \cite[(B.5)]{BFNslices} shows that these elements and the polynomials in $w_{i,r}$'s generate the image, so the image is precisely the OGZ algebra.
+On the other hand, the relation \cite[(B.5)]{BFNplus} shows that these elements and the polynomials in $w_{i,r}$'s generate the image, so the image is precisely the OGZ algebra.
 This map is surjective by \cite[Thm.
-B.28]{BFNslices}, which induces the desired isomorphism. \end{proof}}
+B.28]{BFNplus}, which induces the desired isomorphism. \end{proof}}